 This is important in all aspects.
 If you learn to manage your relationships effectively you will be able to control the process and transition.
 You will be able to manage your exit smoothly from your current or old role.
 Understanding where your old boss is coming from and the impact you have on him/her – and how you interact could really influence how you leave a job.
 How you get your next job and keep it may also rely heavily on your ability to manage relationships well.

 9. Leverage your connections

 Learn how to network and harness your connections effectively.
 This does not mean bombarding people you do not know with emails or adding everyone you can find to LinkedIn.
-Neither is this picking up as many business cards you can at a networking event and calling that person part of your ‘network’.
+Neither is this picking up as many business cards as you can at a networking event and calling that person part of your ‘network’.
 Real networking is about getting to know people.
 You need to work on identifying and getting to know those who can help you along your way.

 10. Rid yourself of blocks, fears, and insecurities